 The overall meaning of this piece is entirely up to the viewer.
 The poetic beauty of composite art is that it allows for free association.
 Because the normal context of these images dissolves, you can create your own context and weave your own story around the images.

 Composite art speaks to a contemporary world that is continually bombarded by a neverending flood of images, ideas, and information.
 We currently inhabit a world that is overflowing with constant streams of information that beam into space, bounce off of satellites and encircle the globe.
-Information can spread across continents in a matter of seconds.
+Information can spread across continents in a matter of milliseconds.
 Our world is a constant influx and exchange of energy.
 These images and ideas overlap and superimpose over one another on the artist's canvas in the same way as they co-exist in our collective consciousness.

 In a nutshell, composite artwork has the ability to surprise, delight, enlighten and tickle your brain cells.
 Composite art represents a new way of finding wholeness and unity.
 It is a form of creative art that can dissolve boundaries and limitations, propose new possibilities, embrace multiple viewpoints and introduce novel ways of story-telling.